servirtium/README/starting-a-new-implementation-step-3.md

-## 3. Adding "record" mode to what you have
+# Step 3.
+Adding "record" mode to what you have

 You should have the hang of this now :)